stipop-development/stipop-android-sdk/README.md

         tools:replace="android:theme">
 }
 ```
-5. Then implement 'StipopDelegate' interface and Call 'Stipop.connect' method wherever you want to use it.
+4. Then implement 'StipopDelegate' interface and Call 'Stipop.connect' method wherever you want to use it. (like Activity or Fragment)
 ```kotlin
 class YourActivity : Activity(), StipopDelegate {